lwz7512/next-static-neve/README.md

 ## TODOs

-- fix side panel sliding initailly in each page
+- add more js
-- fix mobile screen mode menu button unavailability
+- more test
 - ...

 ## How to use